 • Capturing data gathered in the platforms users rely on every day, migrating it from one platform (think email) and sharing it with others (think CRM) and vice versa;

-• Implementing protocols to control the way data is captured, reducing the incidence of duplication, omission, and errors;
+• Implementing processes and protocols to control the way data is captured, reducing the incidence of duplication, omission, and errors;

-• Governing access to and use of that data to ensure compliance and security; and
+• Governing access to and use of captured data to ensure compliance and security; and

 • Distributing good data where and when it’s needed.